wasikatcern/Delphes_to_RMMs/README.md

 # Draw event display from RMM matrix & from csv.gz (& .csv) files :

-To draw event#10 from rmm_events_100.csv.gz, use following command.
+To draw event#10 from rmm_events_100.csv.gz, use the following command.
 It will draw 2 sets of images, one display with polar angle, and other with pT-eta coordinates :

- python daw_event_from_csv.py --csv rmm_events_100.csv.gz --event 10
+python draw_event_from_csv.py --csv rmm_events_100.csv.gz --event 10

 # Convert RMMs into an additional compact format with 20 elements, starting from skimmed root file: